syncfusion-content/mobilejavascript-docs/MobileJS/TextArea/Getting-Started.md

 ## Create TextArea

-To render the TextArea control, you can set ejmtextarea to data-role attribute for the specific input element as follows.
+To render the TextArea control, you can set ejm textarea to data-role attribute for the specific input element as follows.

 {% highlight html %}